18 Endowed Chairs

 Sonia Martinez

-Benjamin W. Zweifach Endowed Chair in Jacobs School of Engineering
+Benjamin W. Zweifach Endowed Chair in the Jacobs School of Engineering

-Martinez’ research spans all aspects of the control of networked, multi-agent systems, including robotic teams and cyber-physical systems.
-In particular, her lab is researching the resilient, safe, and robust coordination of mixed multi-agent systems subject to attack.
-She has focused on the analysis and design of distributed coordination algorithms for groups of autonomous robots by leveraging nonlinear control, distributed optimization, and game-theoretical approaches.
-Martínez has developed novel locomotion and trajectory planning algorithms for underactuated robots, and developed scalable and robust motion coordination algorithms for the optimal deployment and formation control of robotic networks.
+Martinez’ research spans all aspects of the control of networked, multi-agent systems, including robotic teams and cyber-physical systems such as transportation and power-grid networks.
+In particular, her lab is researching the resilient, safe, and robust coordination of mixed multi-agent systems subject to attacks.
+She has focused on the analysis and design of distributed coordination, learning and estimation algorithms for groups of autonomous robots by leveraging nonlinear control, distributed optimization, and game-theoretical approaches.
+Martínez has developed novel locomotion and trajectory planning algorithms for underactuated robots, and developed scalable and robust motion coordination algorithms for task assignment and formation control of robotic networks.
+She has developed novel distributed optimization algorithms for the deployment and integration of distributed energy resources in the power grid.

 Department of Structural Engineering